SherG/tester1/site/content/_index.md

   text: >-
     Inner Strength Fitness is for the health-conscious New Yorker who wants a smart solution for total body fitness.
-Our time-efficient program is based on solid exercise research.
+Our time-efficient program is based on the best exercise research.
 We have a 5-star rating from our clients.
 intro:
   heading: Personal Training
   text: >-